-MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT FOR FINANCIAL YEAR 1 APRIL 2022 to 31 MARCH 2023
+MODERN SLAVERY AND HUMAN TRAFFICKING STATEMENT FOR FINANCIAL YEAR 1 APRIL 2023 to 31 MARCH 2024

-Laing O'Rourke is committed to upholding the human rights of all those who work with us and for us ensuring that they can work freely and receive fair pay in return.
+Laing O'Rourke is committed to upholding the human rights of all those who work with us and for us, ensuring that they can work freely and receive fair pay in return.
+This commitment is aligned to our purpose, which is to push the boundaries of what's possible in service of humanity through our values of care, integrity and courage.
 We support the principles set out in the United Nations Universal Declaration of Human Rights and require our suppliers and supply chains to do the same.
 We are committed to identifying and addressing the risk of modern slavery practices in our operations and supply chains.